 - Electrical cooking appliances are better than gas as it reduces Nitrogen Dioxide levels (NO2)

 What small changes can you introduce to make a big difference?

-How KCS Professional Services has contributed to reducing air pollution?
+How KCS Procurement Services has contributed to reducing air pollution?

-At KCS Professional Services we are committed to doing our bit to reduce air pollution and play a part in the wider environmental agenda.
+At KCS Procurement Services we are committed to doing our bit to reduce air pollution and play a part in the wider environmental agenda.

 We are proud to be partnering with Kent County Council on an initiative in place to help reduce air pollution and cut carbon emissions - the Kent Realising Electric Vans Scheme (Kent REVS).